anirbansaha1986/odoo-assignment/README.md

 helm status -n <application-namespace> <application-name>
 ```

-The application will be hosted at the host specified on ingress.
+The application will be hosted on the host which is specified on the ingress.
-Get the hostname of you applciation:
+Get the hostname of your application:

 ```
  kubectl get ingress -n <application-namespace> -o=jsonpath='{.items[0].spec.rules[0].host}'
 ```

-Then use the output as a link and navigate to it in a browser.
+Then use the output as a link and navigate to it in your browser.

 ## Removal